Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Getting Started.md

 Currently Psyshock uses the classical Physx components for authoring [colliders](Colliders.md).
 Attach a Sphere Collider, Capsule Collider, Box Collider, or Mesh Collider to the GameObject you wish to convert.
-Mesh Colliders must have their checkbox checked.
+Mesh Colliders must have their convex checkbox checked.

 There’s one exception.
 I added support for Compound Colliders and this uses the new Collider Authoring component.
+Though you can also create them by attaching more than one Physx collider component to a Game Object.

 ## Colliders in code